omid-sar/omid-sar.github.io/_posts/2025-12-03-the-uniqueness-economy-part-1.md

 ## **The Uniqueness Economy (Part 1): How AI Learns What Makes You You**

-_By Omi S, ML researcher,founder, developer–engineer, and AI safety advocate_
+_By Omi S, ML researcher, founder, developer–engineer, and AI safety advocate_

 > This is Part 1 of a three-part series on the Uniqueness Economy and how AI systems are learning and leveraging what makes each of us distinct.